 Tracking and responding to status changes

 Processes that may go through multiple status changes during its lifecycle in systems that need to respond to changes can benefit from EventBridge.

 A logistics service may need to trigger different actions depending on what is the status of a package.
-When it leaves the distribution center and start heading the final destination, the system may need to send an alert through e-mail or SMS to the recipient, for example.
+When it leaves the distribution center and starts heading to the final destination, the system may need to send an alert through e-mail or SMS to the recipient, for example.

-An e-commerce backend system may need to handle confirmation messages to the buyer once payment is confirmed, or package is shipped, or it might need to respond to status changes from the logistics department to keep the inventory, financials and customer service departments in sync.
+An e-commerce backend system may need to handle confirmation messages to the buyer once payment is confirmed, or the package is shipped, or it might need to respond to status changes from the logistics department to keep the inventory, financials, and customer service departments in sync.

 Different departments within a company or actions might need to be triggered depending on the status of a customer support ticket, for instance.